“Again, I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.”

 And if road-weary travelers truly did thread the eye of the needle to get into the City, we can certainly clean out our sock drawer.

-What will become a priority in 2016?
+What will become a priority this year?
 Because of this new priority, what can you begin to let go of?